bshawk/cvres/09cver/CVer.md

 Reseachers of computer vision
 =============================
-(notes:isted in a random order in the category)
+(Notes: listed in a random order in the category)
 ***